DaveOke/PlexIsyIntegrator/README.md

 ## Installation

-Requires Node.JS & NPM.
-Install forever, forever-service to run an a system service
+Requires Node.JS & NPM:
+	* Install forever, forever-service to run an a system service
 	* Clone to your folder
 	* Run npm install
 	* use node.js to run app.js.